-All revenues and expenditures are reported using the cash needs basis, which differs from generally accepted accounting principles that are used for historical audited financial statements.
+All revenues and expenditures are reported using the cash-needs basis, which differs from generally accepted accounting principles that are used for historical audited financial statements.
 Under the cash needs basis, revenue is recognized when it is received in cash, and expenditures are recorded when there is a cash outflow.
-Scio Township' (the "Township") historical audited financial statements would not report capital outlay or principal payments on debt as expenses of the Water and Sewer Fund.
-Instead, capital items would be capitalized, and principal payments would be shown as a reduction to the debt.
+Scio Township's (the "Township") historical audited financial statements would not report capital outlay or principal payments on debt as expenses of the Water and Sewer Fund.
+Instead, capital purchases would be capitalized on the balance sheet and depreciated over the asset's useful life, and principal payments would be shown as a reduction to the debt liability.

 The operational and administrative revenue and expenditures are based off of the Township's audited trial balances for the fiscal years ended March 31, 2022 and 2023 and the Township's final amended budget for fiscal year 2024.
-Assumptions are based on management's judgment given the most recent and best information known at the time of completion, which was May 15, 2024.
+Assumptions are based on management's judgment given the most recent and best information known at the time of completion, which was June 11, 2024.